DanielSiefert/UdacityDevopsNanoDegree/README.md

 This project pulls together techniques used to run containers in various different manners from the simplest running of a container using docker to running the same container in a 3 node kubernetes cluster on AWS's EKS.
-In addition to showing how to run a container, the project can introduce the basics of continuous integration when linked with CircleCI
+In addition to showing how to run a container, the project can introduce the basics of continuous integration when linked with a Jenkins CI/CD server.

 Takes a Dockerfile and creates a Docker container in the pipeline.